Blog

 A simple jam that just needs a professional touch to dislodge will cost significantly less than a major internal leak.
 The core of any repair cost is the problem itself and how much work is needed to fix it.
 A loose connection might only require a few minutes and a wrench, while a seized motor is a much more involved job.
 That’s why a vague humming sound could lead to a very different bill than a puddle of water under your sink.
 Our professional plumbing services can accurately diagnose the issue, so you know exactly what you’re dealing with before any work begins.

-Your Disposal's Age and Model
+How Age and Model Impact the Price

 The age of your garbage disposal is a huge factor in the repair-or-replace debate.
 Most disposals have a lifespan of about 8 to 12 years.
 If your unit is five years old or newer and hasn't had major issues before, a repair is often a smart investment.
 However, sinking a few hundred dollars into a 10-year-old model that’s on its last legs might not be the best use of your money.
 The specific model also matters.
 High-end disposals may have more expensive parts, while parts for very old or obscure models can be difficult to find, which can also drive up the cost.

-Local Labor Rates and Service Fees
+Decoding Local Labor Rates and Fees

 Just like with any professional service, labor rates for plumbers vary depending on where you live.
 The cost for an hour of a plumber's time in Corpus Christi will be different from rates in other cities.
 Most companies also have a standard service fee to dispatch a technician to your home.
 This fee covers their travel time and initial diagnostic work.
 At Tommy Cool Air, we're always transparent about our pricing.
 This service fee is typically applied toward the final cost of the repair if you decide to move forward with our recommendation.
 For a precise quote, it's always best to contact us directly.

-Your Warranty Coverage
+Will Your Warranty Cover It?

 Before you pay out-of-pocket, it’s worth checking if you have any warranty coverage.
 If your disposal is relatively new, it might still be under the manufacturer's warranty, which could cover the cost of parts.
 Additionally, many homeowners have a home warranty policy that includes appliance repairs.
 You'll want to read your policy to see if garbage disposals are covered and what your service fee or deductible would be.
 Sometimes, a home warranty can make a potentially expensive repair much more manageable.
 Our membership program also offers benefits that can help you save on future service needs.